Frequently Asked Questions

 What services does the program offer?

-TRiO SSSD offers a number of services created to increase student's leadership and study skills, as well as to strengthen their college survival skills, all essential in order to be a successful student.
+Our TRiO SSS-D offers a number of services created to increase student's leadership and study skills, as well as to strengthen their college survival skills, all essential in order to be a successful student.
 These services include: click HERE to be transferred to our services page.

 What are the requirements to join the program?